mikrasilnikov/torr/README.md

 Torr does exploit this pattern a lot.
 This led to two consequences that should be discussed:

 - Actors provide a convenient way to wrap mutable state.
-And [such state](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/peerwire/ReceiveActorState.scala) does not look like a piece of a functional codebase.
+And [such state](https://github.com/mikrasilnikov/torr/blob/main/src/main/scala/torr/peerwire/ReceiveActorState.scala) does not look like a part of a functional codebase.
 However, I decided not to use immutable data structures for such type of state because while it may make the code look a little nicer, it would also waste resources by putting more pressure on the GC.
 - Torr does not employ most of the features of the [zio-actors](https://zio.github.io/zio-actors/) library